FlickerSoul/universe.observer/pages/posts/typing-gymnastics/index.md

 struct TypeMap {};
 ```

 We can utilize the [partial template specification](https://en.cppreference.com/w/cpp/language/partial_specialization) to create specific mapping pairs.
 In the highlighted lines, `TypeMap` are not parametrized anymore.
 In the case of `TypeMap<int>`, the struct is defined to contain a type alias of `WrappedInt`, named [`type`](https://en.cppreference.com/w/cpp/language/type_alias).
 Similarly, in the case of `double`, we create a type alias also named type for `WrappedDouble`.
-Once those are written down, whenever we mention `TypeMap<int>` and `TypeMap<double>`, C++ will use the specific versions and allows use to access the `type` by using the scope resolution operator `::`.
+Once those are written down, whenever we mention `TypeMap<int>` and `TypeMap<double>`, C++ will use the specific versions and allows us to access the `type` by using the scope resolution operator `::`.
 For example, `TypeMap<int>::type` will be evaluated to `WrappedInt`.

 ```cpp {4-7,9-12}
 template <typename T>